atroxaper/p6-LogP6/README.md

 # NAME

-LogP6 - full customisable and fast logging library inspired by idea of separate logging and logging configuration.
+LogP6 - full customisable and fast logging library inspired by idea of separate a logging and its logging configuration.
 You can use it not only in apps but even in your own libraries.

 # TABLE OF CONTENTS
 - [NAME](#name)